Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 Duress or Therapy.
 However, the life loss would quickly add up so I don't think I want it in multiples just yet.

-† Doishy's comments: *This observation was in some part due to the fact that d8 would not simply add in an extra discard spell but swap it out for a Therapy.
-There was also some bias here as for the last year I have been running a Miser's Thoughtseize main and it whas been very strong, especially in the face of Thalias or Eidolons so much so that I have consider switching from 3 Therapy, 2 Duress 1 Thoughtseize main to 3 Therapy, 1 Duress, 2 Thoughtseize main.*
+Doishy's comments: *This observation was in some part due to the fact that d8 would not simply add in an extra discard spell but swap it out for a Therapy.
+There was also some bias here as for the last year I have been running a Miser's Thoughtseize main and it whas been very strong, especially in the face of Thalias or Eidolons so much so that I have consider switching from three Therapy, two Duress one Thoughtseize main to three Therapy, one Duress and two Thoughtseize main.*

-### Parting Thoughts at the end of the Doomsday:
+### Parting Thoughts:

 d8dk32's comments: